-3.4 Temporary Waiver of PJM Training and Certification Requirements
+3.4 Waiver of PJM Training and Certification Requirements

-Situations lasting three months or longer within a calendar year may arise which can prevent a system operator/dispatcher from fulfilling assigned work duties and satisfying the applicable PJM training and certification requirements.
+Situations may arise which can prevent an operator/dispatcher from fulfilling assigned work duties and satisfying the applicable PJM training and certification requirements.

-In such cases, the Training Liaison must, on behalf of the operator/dispatcher, submit a letter requesting a temporary waiver from the PJM training and certification requirements with a supporting statement by the entity's manager of system operations, or equivalent.
+In such cases, the Training Liaison must, on behalf of the operator/dispatcher, submit a letter requesting a waiver from the PJM training and certification requirements with a supporting statement by the entity's manager, or equivalent.
 The letter must provide a thorough explanation of the circumstances preventing the operator/dispatcher from satisfying the requirements, and should be emailed to TrainingSupport@pjm.com.